 Provide input on coach and player ethics and behavior guidelines consistent with the goals and objectives of USA Volleyball.

-Advise USA Volleyball Staff and Events Department on programs for junior athletes, teams, coaches and supporters through the USAV Administrative Council.
+Advise USA Volleyball Staff and Events Department on programs for junior athletes, teams, coaches, and supporters through the USAV Administrative Council.

 Work with other USA Volleyball substructures to achieve the JA mission.